ztunova/pdf-table-finder_FE/README.md

 ### 4. Build Docker Image
 The project includes a Dockerfile for containerized deployment. <br>
-To build the Docker image, navigate to the project root directory and use command `docker build -t pdf-table-extractor-fe .`
+To build the Docker image, navigate to the project root directory and use command `docker build -t pdf-table-extractor-fe .` <br>
+Instructions to deploy to CERIT Kubernetes cluster together with configuration files can be found in following repository: https://github.com/ztunova/pdf-table-finder_kubernetes-deployment

 ## Project Structure
 ```